Meet the Board & Staff

 Debbie Ollinger Bernloehr – Finance Manager

-Debbie joined the CCAC in February, 2016, and manages various financial and development responsibilities.
+Debbie joined CCAC in February, 2016, and manages various financial and development responsibilities.
 Debbie was born and raised in Cincinnati, but also lived in New York and Chicago while she pursued her Marketing career.
 She previously worked as a Brand Manager at Quaker Oats and H.J.
 Heinz, then shifted gears to become an Account Director at LAGA, a package design firm in Cincinnati.

 She became a stay-at-home mother when her second child was born, and has been busy with volunteer activities ever since.
 She currently volunteers with the Cincinnati Zoo, and has previously held leadership positions with the Girl Scouts, Cub Scouts, Kindervelt and various community groups and school organizations.